ninahowley/cs-hub/README.md

 # Wellesley CS Hub

-An interactive hub for resources from the Wellesley CS department.
+An interactive hub for Wellesley students to navigate our CS department.
 Browse through course options, plan your major, and explore :)

 ## Authors
-* Jessica Chen '28
 * Nina Howley '27
 * Aileen Liang '28